 su -c 'nano /etc/rpm/macros'

-You can press Ctrl+O followed by
+You can press Ctrl+O followed by to write into the file and Ctrl+X to exit nano.

 After having done that, you will need to install 32-bit libraries that are required by skype.
 The following command installs them all: